 - TOEFL / IELTS / Overseas GCE / IGCSE / Cambridge Test of Proficiency in English Language official score report. [only required from those applicants with qualifications from institutions outside Hong Kong where the language of teaching or examination is not English]

-- Proof of application for graduate membership of the Hong Kong Psychological Society (must be a member by the time of admission)
+- Proof of application for graduate membership of the Hong Kong Psychological Society (must be a member by the start of semester in September 2021)

 - A personal statement of no more than 1,200 words, covering the following areas:

 (b) your understanding of clinical psychology as a profession;

 (c) the current status of clinical psychology in Hong Kong;